 I told myself, I will never complain or think that I suffer.
 I also will always remember the immense love He has for us, His children.
 Amen?
 Amen!!!

 Now, Garcia is not a preacher, but her post reflects that she has been taught to never, ever voice complaints about whatever difficulty she might be facing.
-Just remember what Jesus suffered on our behalf, Evangelical preachers say, as if saying this is supposed to magically take away pain, suffering, and emotional distress.
+Just remember what Jesus suffered on our behalf, Evangelical preachers say, as if saying this is supposed to magically take away pain, suffering, heartache, and emotional distress.
 This thinking flows from the belief that Jesus is the answer for every question and he is cure for every ailment.
 As former Evangelicals well know, the curative power of thinking about a man being beaten and executed is grossly overrated.

 According to the Bible, a man by the name of Jesus was beaten and executed for crimes against the Jewish people.
 Jesus’ suffering took place over a short period of time.
 Yes, if the Bible account is accurate, Jesus suffered greatly before he was executed.
 I certainly don’t want to minimize his pain and agony, though I have to wonder if Jesus, being God in the flesh, perhaps made it look like he was horrifically suffering, but in reality he actually turned off all his pain receptors and felt nothing.
 I know that’s what I would do TODAY, if I could.
 No more pain!
 Regardless, his suffering was short-lived.
-After he was taken down from the cross and buried, the Bible tells us he went to hell to preach the gospel to its captives.
+After he was taken down from the cross and placed in a borrowed tomb, the Bible tells us he went to Hell to preach the gospel to its captives.
 (Ephesians 4:7-10, Luke 23:39-43, Luke 16:19-31, 1 Peter 3:18-20) The traditional English version of the Apostles’ Creed states: